thaytan/source/README.md

 ```

 The error messages will point you in the direction of the package responsible for the compilation error.
 * If the problematic package is from Onion, see the [Updating the Package Makefiles](#updating-the-build-system) section above.
+This will likely resolve your issue.
-* If the problematic package is not related to Onion packages, it's likely due to issues on their end.
+* If the problematic package is not related to Onion packages, it's likely due to environment issues or issues with the code.
+Please check with the original authors to get pointers for debugging.

-> For Docker users, note that we recommend running Docker on a Linux System.
+> For Docker users, note that **we recommend running Docker on a Linux System**.
 Some users have reported compilation issues when running the build system in Docker on Windows and Mac OS, that are not observed on Docker on Linux.

 # LEDE Linux Distribution